A Complete Guide to Emerald Jewelry

 Buying an Emerald is much less technical than buying a diamond.
 Diamond’s are treasured for their brilliance while emeralds are loved for their color.
-Since it’s all about the color, you need to buy your emerald from a site that has high quality images of their stones, like James Allen or Leibish & Co.
+Since it’s all about the color, you need to buy your emerald from a site that has high quality images of their stones, like Leibish & Co.

 Emeralds are stunning in all types of jewelry.
 They can be the focal point in a ring like this beauty from Leibish.
 They can also be a nice contrast in jewelry as they serve this James Allen piece well.